nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ```

-The details of forwarding the A2Pay' is out-of-scope of this document as it must be handled by according payment rails and schemes, which must implement additional support for processing the A2Pay data structures and signatures.
-It may also include additional actors like payment platforms or aquirers e.g..
-Possible solutions include the usage of existing OpenBanking API, payment networks or domestic schemes.

 In order to support the extended payment flow and allow a PSP' to route an authorized payment request, the A2Pay must always provide the following details defined by the [A2Pay schema](a2pay-schema.json):
 - `payment-product`: The payment instrument or scheme to use.
-- `accountReference`: The account / account alias the A2Pay is linked to.
+- `account-reference`: The account / account alias the A2Pay is linked to.
 This can be an IBAN / BIC, a PAN or a mobile phone number e.g..

+The transport of the A2Pay' must be handled by according payment rails and schemes (OpenBanking, domestic schemes e.g.), which must implement additional support for processing the A2Pay data structures, signatures etc., and may also include additional actors like payment platforms or aquirers e.g..

 ![Payment](wallet_payment.svg)

+##### EUDI Payment Initiation Endpoint

+As a possiple option to support the A2Pay' transport, this document is proposing the usage of a standardized payment initiation endpoint for the EUDI wallet ecosystem, which allows third parties to send an A2Pay' to the issuing PSP using a HTTP POST endpoint.

+The details for this endpoint are described in the OpenAPI specification file [A2Pay schema](eudi-payment-init-openapi.yml.)

+The payload of the request must be a JWT according to [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519) and its payload MUST contain the following claims:

+* `transaction_data`: Payment request according to [payment-request-schema.json](payment-request-schema.json)
+* `a2pay` REQUIRED: Base64 URL encoded signed A2Pay presentation
+* `format` REQUIRED: Format of the A2Pay containing the hash of the payment request (`kb-jwt` e.g.)

-##### PSD2 Berlin Group
+##### Openbanking using Berlin Group

 Although currently there is no out of-the-box support for payment initiation using an A2Pay in the existing Berlin Group specification yet, they already specify very similar concepts using a so called "signed payment request" within their Protocol Functions and Security Measures document for the  OpenFinance framework, section 7.1[^bg_sec].
 A possible option would be to define an additional body signing profile for the `Body-Sig-Profile` parameter.
 The profile would define the requirements for wrapping the payment initiation requests into a verifiable presentation similar to the existing / forseen profiles `JAdES_JS`, `XAdES` and `EMV_AC`.